Welcome to the CyberGreen-ASEAN Mitigation Resource Portal

 Example: Singapore AS view

 What We Measure

 CyberGreen develops and applies statistical methods to data, allowing for measurement of key indicators of risk conditions.
-Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for four risk indicators using 1 TB of validated data collected from multiple sources.
-The four risk indicators are Open DNS, Open NTP, Open SSDP, and Open SNMP.
-CyberGreen will add Spam to its list of risk indicators in the coming months.
+Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for five risk indicators using its own Internet scan data.
+The five risk indicators are open DNS, open NTP, open SSDP, open SNMP and open CHARGEN protocols.

 Open DNS: The Domain Name System (DNS) is pervasive.
 For enterprises, it is their digital identity as well as a critical component of their security architecture.
 Since DNS runs on the UDP protocol, it can be used for amplification attacks.
 Read more »

 Open NTP: Computers and network devices have a perversely strong need to have good agreement about what constitutes the current time.
 Most computers stay synchronized using Network Time Protocol (NTP).
 Just like DNS, NTP is a UDP-based service, and shares the same weaknesses that DNS does.
 Read more »

 Open SSDPThe Simple Service Discovery Protocol (SSDP) is used for advertisement and discovery of network services and presence information.
 It is often enabled in customer end devices (CPEs) such as modems.
 Since SSDP runs over UDP, it can be used for UDP reflection attacks.
 Read more »

 Open SNMP: Simple Network Management Protocol (SNMP) is an Internet-standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior.
 Devices that typically support SNMP include routers, switches, servers, workstations, printers, modem racks and more.
 It runs on the UDP protocol and can be abused for UDP based amplification attacks.
 Read more »